AtSourav/QRdecomp/README.md

 # QRdecomp
-UU course on Python and scientific programming: project

 An overly elaborate and mildly humorous package for the QR decomposition of a real matrix.
 Built using numpy.
 Numpy already has a function np.linalg.qr() to do this :/